alan2545/test2/README.md

 - dot com bubble

 #All the files in boilerplate
--	GitHub includes
+#	GitHub
 -	CODE_OF_CONDUCT.MD – this file talks about the rules and regulations people should follow while using boilerplate and while participating in the community
 -	CONTRIBUTING.MD – this file explains how anyone can help contribute to the boilerplate community.
 Including issue tracker, bug reports, feature request etc.
 -	ISSUE_TEMPLATE.MD – this file provides more information on the how to contribute.
 It also provides a template on
 -	PULL_REQUEST_TEMPLATE.MD – this file provides a checklist if a user decides to do one.
 -	SUPPORT.MD – the last file gives basic information for personal support or support regarding different code

-.travis
+##.travis
 - this file is used if the project that is being worked on is using Travis CI.
 - git_deploy_key.enc is where you insert your key when you get one

 ##dist
 - meaning distribution. this file is used for the public when you software is published
+##CSS
-- CSS - this is where the CSS files go
+- this is where the CSS files go
   - main.css - this file contains boilerplate styles.
 These styles can be generated with initializr.com
   - normalize.css - "makes browsers render all elements more consistently and in line with modern standards." it also improves usability with subtle modifications and explains what code does using detailed comments.
+##doc
-- doc - stands for documentation and that is its utilization
+- stands for documentation and that is its utilization
     - css.md(The CSS) - is just a file that explains all the .css files and it explains what they do.
     - extend.md (extend and customize HTML5 Boilerplate) - This files provides advice on how you can cusotmize projects in boilerplate and how to include things like Appstore, Google Analytics, DNS prefetching etc.
     - faq.md (Frequently Asked Questions) - this document is just list a couple common questions that users ask and their answers.